-First, let us count the number of odd hole and odd antihole configurations on $n$ vertices.
-As mentioned before, there are $\frac{(i-1)!}{2}$ many odd hole configurations on $i$ vertices.
+\begin{proof} First, let us count the number of odd hole and odd antihole configurations on $n$ vertices.
+There are $\frac{(i-1)!}{2}$ odd hole configurations on $i$ vertices.
 Let us define the set of all odd hole configurations as $\mathcal{OH}$ and the set of odd hole configurations of length $i$ as $\mathcal{OH}_{i}$.
-The number of odd hole configurations of length $i$ on a graph of size $n$ is given in Equation \eqref{eq:OH_i}.
-Summing over odd lengths from 5 to $n$ gives the number of all odd hole configurations which is given in Equation \eqref{eq:OH}.
+In Equations \eqref{eq:OH_i} and \eqref{eq:OH}, we derive the numbers of odd hole configurations of length $i$ and all odd hole configurations on $n$ vertices, respectively.

-The number of the odd antihole configurations are calculated similarly.
+The number of odd antihole configurations is calculated in a similar way.
 An odd hole's complement is an odd antihole.
 Since a $C_5$ is self complementary, meaning that its complement is also a $C_5$, it is reasonable to skip $C_5$ cycles when counting the number of odd antiholes.
-The set of odd antihole configurations are denoted by $\overline{\mathcal{OH}}$ and its size in graph of order $n$ is given in \eqref{eq:OHbar}.
+The set of odd antihole configurations is denoted by $\overline{\mathcal{OH}}$ and its size in a graph of order $n$ is given in \eqref{eq:OHbar}.